nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 The following sections detail the response patterns supported by ITK3.
 The pattern used is dependent on the specification for the Payload and the response types requested.

-For each pattern the actual flows are documented in the table below the diagram.
+For each pattern the mandated flows are documented in the table below the diagram.

 ## Full Acknowledgement ##